-This classic easy folded brim hat knitting pattern is a quick and easy knit and will keep your newborn, baby or toddler nice and toasty warm!
+This classic easy folded brim hat knitting pattern is a quick and easy knit and will keep anyone from newborn to adult, nice and toasty warm!

 How cute is this classic folded brim hat knitting pattern for baby?!
 Welcome to week 4 of my Back to Basics easy baby hat knitting pattern series.
 This hat is about as classic and versatile as it comes, a nice neat stockinette stitch beanie with a simple rib knit folded brim.